 “It is not my intention to move in and replace existing police agency use-of-force and tactical programs.
 Not at all.
-Defender adds on moves and ideas to existing police training programs with advanced applications and innovations in situational and positional problem-solving.
+Defender adds on moves and ideas, and reinforces good methods to existing police training programs with advanced applications and innovations in situational and positional problem-solving.
 I want to re-organize a physical-response system based on martial, police and military combat training statistics and probabilities, event-based, positional and situational scenarios.
-No single, response fits all situations.
-Even the U.S. Supreme Court recognizes how “fluid’ these situations can be.” – Hock
+No single, response (like a bent arm) fits all situations, and martial arts cannot, should not be force-fit, squeezed into street survival.
+Even the U.S. Supreme Court recognizes how “fluid’ these situations can be.” -Hock

-After over 3 decades of military and Texas law enforcement, Private Investigations, bodyguard /protection work (for clients such as NYC Mayor and presidential candidate Rudy Giuliani) and private investigation, with multiple martial art black belts, W. Hock Hochheim now tours 11 countries a year teaching his brand of hand, stick, knife and gun, practical/tactical strategies.
-This is not SWAT team, nor live fire training (- as we use simulated ammo).
+After over 3 decades of military and Texas law enforcement, Private Investigations, bodyguard /protection work (for clients such as NYC Mayor and presidential candidate Rudy Giuliani) and private investigation, and 50 years in the martial arts with multiple martial art black belts, W. Hock Hochheim now tours 11 countries a year (barring Covid these days!) teaching his brand of hand, stick, knife and gun, practical/tactical strategies.

 The Main Defender: Police Judo Modules: